-At Park Furnishers, we recognise that we should endeavour to ensure that we have a positive impact on the working conditions of those working directly or indirectly for us.
+At Park Furnishers, we recognise that we should endeavour to ensure that we have a positive impact on the working conditions of those working directly or indirectly for our members.

 We try to ensure that our suppliers share our vision of a fair and safe working conditions.

-We reserve the right to request access to our suppliers manufacturing facilities at any time for members of our Buying Team or our member’s representatives to check compliance with the our Supplier Code of Conduct.
+Park Furnishers reserve the right to request access to our suppliers manufacturing facilities at any time for members of our Buying Team or our member’s representatives to check compliance with the Park Furnishers Supplier Code of Conduct.

 To ensure compliance, workers should have the legal right to work at the premises, to leave the premises at the end of their working day and the freedom to terminate employment at any time in accordance with the agreed notice period.